StabbyCutyou/buffstreams/README.md

 What is BuffStreams?
 =====================

-BuffStreams is a manager for streaming TCP connections to a server that receives protocol buffers (or in the case of a non-protobuffs server, one that uses the same wire scheme of a fixed header + N bytes per message).
+BuffStreams is a manager for streaming TCP connections that write data in a format involving the length of the message + the message payload itself.

 BuffStreams gives you a simple interface to start a nonblocking listener on a given port, which will stream arrays of raw bytes into a callback you provide it.
 In this way, BuffStreams is not so much a daemon, but a library to build networked services that can  communicate over TCP using Protocol Buffer messages.